DreamEcho100/lognmaze/data/blogs/mazen-mohamed/13- what is stack and its implementation of it in java.md

 }
 ```

-- firstly, We will check if the stack is full, and if true we exit or you can throw an exception return from the method.
+- firstly, We will check if the stack is full, and if true we exit or you can throw an exception.
 - Else we will add it to the end of `myArr` and increase both `stackTop` and `numberOfElements` values by 1.
 - Finally return the element.